Network configuration with Netplan on Ubuntu

-Since the release of its version 18.04, Bionic Beaver, Ubuntu has switched to Netplan for the configuration of network interfaces.
+Since the release of its version 18.04, Bionic Beaver, Ubuntu has switched to Netplan for the network interface configuration.
 It is a YAML based configuration system, which simplifies the configuration process.

 Configuration files